seonghyun-ma/ROS2_Training_1/EN/4_Create_Packages_EN.md

 ## 1-4) Test
 The package creation is complete.<br/>
-Restart the terminal or re-source the bashrc file to check if the package has been built successfully.<br/>
+After restarting the terminal or re-executing the bashrc file, verify that the package has been successfully built.<br/>

 ```bash
 1 $ source ~/.bashrc # Command to re-source the bashrc